thoughtbot/superglue/docs/tutorial.md

 ## Building a Collaborative Shopping List

 For this tutorial, you'll build a shared shopping list that multiple people can collaborate on in real-time.
-We'll start simple and progressively add complexity to showcase Superglue's key features.
+We'll start simple and progressively add complexity to showcase Superglue's key features. **You can find the finished tutorial [here](https://github.com/thoughtbot/shopping_list)**

 Let's build a new Rails project: